Posts

 Image

-We're not the type who like visiting big cities.
-Having Penny (our car), we've been able to stay at some wonderful pet sits that wouldn't have been accessible if relying on public transport.
-This blog entry details our road trip from landing back in Seville through to our scheduled pet sit in the French Alps.
-Hornachuelos, Spain Flying from Majorca to Seville was, luckily, a quick trip as it had the least amount of legroom I've ever encountered on a flight.
+We're not ones to visit big cities.
+Having the car, we've been able to stay at some wonderful pet sits that wouldn't otherwise have been accessible.
+This blog entry details our road trip from Seville to the French Alps.
+Hornachuelos, Spain Flying from Majorca to Seville was, thankfully, a quick trip as it had the least amount of legroom we'd ever encountered on a flight.
 We picked up the car and drove to our accommodation which was just over an hour away in what we thought was a room in a hotel situated in a national park near the small village of Hornachuelos.
-This room was to have overlooked the terrain, had clothes washing facilities, the option of a meal in the restaurant at night and the option of breakfast in the morning.
-When we arrived at what we thought was an abandoned building, we confirmed the address, which checked out ok.
-The doors were locked with no one around to g...
+This room was to have overlooked the terrain, with clothes washing facilities, the options of an evening meal in the restaurant and breakfast in the morning.
+When we arrived at what we thought was an abandoned building, we confirmed the address.
+The doors were locked with no one around to greet us, even though we'd arranged an arrival time.
+I messaged the owner via Booking.com, with no response.
+Max found a...